Cordova vs Capacitor

 Capacitor has a full time team of engineers, product management, marketing, and customer success experts dedicated to customer and project success.

 And Capacitor is backwards compatible with Cordova

-If your team is currently using Capacitor and curious about moving to Cordova, then it will be welcome to know that Capacitor has backwards compatible support for a large swath of existing Cordova plugins.
+If your team is currently using Cordova and curious about moving to Capacitor, then it will be welcome to know that Capacitor has backwards compatible support for a large swath of existing Cordova plugins.